Master of science (2 year) Full time

 Plant Protection, focusing on:

-• Biology of plant pests, diseases and weeds
+• Biology of insects, pathogens and weeds in agricultural systems.

 • Methods and strategies for protecting plants from pest organisms and reducing competition from weeds